 Supportive careIsolate the bird from the flock and place in a safe, comfortable, warm location (your own chicken "intensive care unit") with easy access to water and food.
 Limit stress.
 Call your veterinarian.

-FlaxFeeding supplemental flaxseed, flax oil, or Omega 3 fatty acids helped attenuate the progression of FLS in hens.J Davis et al., 2016; G Masterton et al., 2010
+FlaxFeeding supplemental flaxseed, flax oil, or Omega 3 fatty acids helped attenuate the progression of fatty liver disease in hens.J Davis et al., 2016; G Masterton et al., 2010

-Bai Zhu (Atractylodes macrocephala Koidz)When added to the diet of laying hens at 200-400 mg/kg, one study found that it helped ameliorate liver injury through regulating activities of antioxidant enzymes and hepatic lipid metabolism.Y Miao et al., 2021
+Bai Zhu (Atractylodes macrocephala Koidz)Helped ameliorate diet-induced liver injury through regulating activities of antioxidant enzymes and hepatic lipid metabolism in hens with fatty liver disease.Y Miao et al., 2021

-Resveratrol400 mg/kg effectively attenuates oxidative stress and inflammation in hens with fatty liver syndromeX Wang et al., 2019; M Rubio-Ruiz et al., 2019; C Xing et al., 2020
+ResveratrolEffectively attenuated oxidative stress and inflammation in hens with fatty liver disease.X Wang et al., 2019; M Rubio-Ruiz et al., 2019; C Xing et al., 2020

 Support